Hadrian Hughes

 This is all well and good, but how does one deal with this when their CDK stack is housed in another region?
 My first thought was to move my entire CDK stack into the us-east-1 region.
 This would undoubtedly fix the issue, but it wasn’t the most attractive solution since I live in the UK and realistically, so do most of my would-be users.

-instantiating it alongside the main stack in bin/cdk.ts.
+and instantiating it alongside the main stack in bin/cdk.ts.

 require('dotenv').config()